Coulter jailed without bond, next in court February 1

 • The injured deputy was removed from the scene and Sullivan County SWAT was called to assist, along with officers from surrounding jurisdictions.

-• Coulter continued to fire shots toward officers, but eventually came out of the garage and was taken into custody.
+• Coulter continued to fire shots at officers, eventually came out of the garage and was taken into custody.

 • Deputies recovered a semi-automatic handgun from Coulter’s waistband.